Lukide0/SoftwareEngineering/seminar-work.md

         :The system notifies the teacher of success;
         stop
     else (invalid data)
-        :The sysytem displays error message;
+        :The system displays error message;
     endif
 repeat while (Try again to edit subject info?) is (yes) ->no;